lifeclips/blog/_posts/2020-08-30-two-families-two-fates-when-the-misdiagnosis-is-child-abuse.md

 [END]
 <br>
 This article has some deletions.
 Please click the source link to read the full article.
-Source: <a href="https://www.themarshallproject.org/2020/08/20/two-families-two-fates-when-the-misdiagnosis-is-child-abuse">Stephanie Clifford from The Atlantic & Weihua Li from The Marshall Project.</a>
+Source: <a href="https://www.themarshallproject.org/2020/08/20/two-families-two-fates-when-the-misdiagnosis-is-child-abuse">The power of child-abuse pediatric specialists and parents' unequal journey toward justice.
+By Stephanie Clifford from The Atlantic & Weihua Li from The Marshall Project.</a>
-Sharing for learning purposes.
+Share for learning purposes.
 </font>
 </p>